Turkey Broth

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Use a leftover turkey carcass, veggies, fresh herbs, and seasonings to make this simple turkey broth on the stovetop or in the slow cooker or Instant Pot.
+Use a leftover turkey carcass, veggies, fresh herbs, and seasonings to make this simple, flavorful turkey stock (which can be used just like broth) on the stovetop or in the slow cooker or Instant Pot.

 Ingredients

-- Leftover veggies and fresh herbs (either from roasting a turkey or using what you have on hand), like a cut up onion, a few cut up carrots, a few stalks of celery, 1-2 garlic cloves, a handful of fresh parsley, 1-2 thyme or rosemary stems
+- Veggies and fresh herbs – Our recipe uses 1 onion, a few carrots, a few stalks of celery (leaves and all), 1-2 garlic cloves, a handful of fresh parsley, and 1-2 thyme or rosemary stems.
+But, you could also use what’s leftover from Roasted Turkey Breast too.

-This recipe is all about flexibility–using the ingredients you have on hand and cooking the broth using your method of choice (stovetop, slow cooker, or Instant Pot).
-Here’s how to make your broth…
+This recipe is all about flexibility–using the ingredients you have on hand and cooking the stock using your method of choice (stovetop, slow cooker, or Instant Pot).

 Add Ingredients

-Place a turkey carcass, any leftover veggies or herbs from roasting the turkey breast (or any fresh ones you have on hand), and enough water to cover the carcass in a large stock pot, 6+ quart slow cooker, or 6+ quart Instant Pot.
-You can also throw in ½ teaspoon peppercorns or a bay leaf.
+Place a turkey carcass, your veggies or herbs, and enough water to cover the carcass (about 10-12 cups) in a large stock pot, slow cooker, or Instant Pot.
+You can also throw in fresh peppercorns, a bay leaf, and salt, if you’d like.

 Cook the Broth